Jared Bidwell: Club and state rowing

 Bidwell was educated at the Anglican Church Grammar School where he took up rowing.
 His senior club rowing was done from the University of Queensland Boat Club.

 His first state selection for Queensland came in 2006 as stroke of the youth eight competing for the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 In 2007 he again stroked the Queensland youth eight and they achieved a second place at the Interstate Regatta.
 In 2008 he was selected in the Queensland senior men's eight competing for the King's Cup.
 He raced in further Queensland King's Cupattempts in 2010, 2011 and 2012.
 In those same years 2010 to 2012 he was also the Queensland single sculls representative racing for the President's Cup at the Interstate Regatta.

-In QUBC colours he contested national championship titles at the Australian Rowing Championships on numerous occasions including the open men's single & double sculls titles in 2009 and the singles sculls championships 2010 & 2012.
+In QUBC colours he contested national championship titles at the Australian Rowing Championships on numerous occasions including the open men's single and double sculls titles in 2009 and the singles sculls championships 2010 and 2012.